 Bytes Description

 0 Disable events (see the table Disable Events Bit Definitions)

-1-2 Open hold time
+1-2 Contacts shorted (connected) hold time

-3-4 Close hold time
+3-4 Contacts opened (disconnected) hold time

-Table 6 Downlink Configuration Message 0x03
+Table 6 Downlink Configuration Message 0x07

-The hold times are 16-bit values that represent the amount of time the sensor must be held in a particular position (open or closed) before a message is sent.
-An example of how this is would be used when monitoring a door to a refrigeration unit.
-When the door is open or shut with, say, 1 minute, no alerts are sent.
-When the door is left open for a longer period indicating that it was left open, an alert can be sent.
+The hold times are 16-bit values that represent the amount of time the sensor must be held in a particular position (connected or disconnected) before a message is sent.

 The hold time values range from 1-65535 and are represented in 250ms increments.
-This gives the hold times a range of 250 milliseconds - 4.5 hours.
-If the hold time is 0, the feature is disabled and an alert will be sent any time the state changes.
+This gives the hold times a range of 250 milliseconds -4.5 hours.
+If the hold time is 0, the feature is disabled and an alert will be sent any time the input changes.

-The table below describes the disable bit definitions which can selectively disable alerts for one orientation or another.
+The table below describes the disable bit definitions which can selectively disable alerts for one position or another.